csalgo70/DevLabs/CosmosDocumentDB.md

           _client = new DocumentClient(new Uri(url), authKey);

           _client.CreateDatabaseIfNotExistsAsync(new Database { Id = databaseId });

+          // TODO: We need to handle partitioning and initial throughput here.
           _client.CreateDocumentCollectionIfNotExistsAsync(_databaseUri,
                                                            new DocumentCollection { Id = collectionName });
       }